-To involve people in shaping the future of health and social care services.

-To develop a better understanding of what matters to people.

-To inform people of the challenges facing the HSCP and seek their views on:

-- What did they feel, think, and want?

-- What needs to be changed or improved?

-- How could things be done differently?

-- Provide a range of opportunities for people to engage with the consultation on the development of the strategic plan.
+- 3.4 The aims of the consultation on the strategic commissioning plan were to: - Involve people in shaping the future of health and social care services. - Develop a better understanding of what matters to people. - Inform people of the challenges facing the HSCP and seek their views on - What did they feel, think, and want? - What needs to be changed or improved? - How could things be done differently? - Provide a range of opportunities for people to engage with the consultation on the development of the strategic plan.